ryancalhoun/vue-assets-pwa/README.md

 Then run `npm run build`.

 I'd like a way to produce the index.html with all assets on the CDN URL.
-Except, I'd like to link with /manifest.json (or /path/manifest.json).
+Except, I'd like to link with /manifest.json (or /path/manifest.json) because the manifest has to be on the same origin as the site's index.